 Are you looking for inspiration for your Instagram marketing?

-There are more than 1 billion daily active users on Instagram.
+There are more than 1 billion monthly active users on Instagram.
 To stand out from the crowd, it makes sense to take a look at what organisations with the best Instagram feeds are doing right and what your organisation can learn from them.

 Coming up with a unique style and theme for your Instagram feed is definitely one of the success factors inside the Instagram app.
 A carefully designed and consistent look & feel matters – users decide if they’ll follow your account when looking at your profile page.